State Extravaganza Rules

 - If a Master’s does not qualify or attend, any youth attending from that state can substitute.

 - If a State doesn’t have enough attending members for a six-person team then they can combine with other states in the same situation.
 However, the rating categories must be enforced for the assembled team.
-Only the top 20 qualifiers are eligible to combine with these other states and only if that state is not complete enough for 3 teams.
+Except for Beginners, only the top 20 qualifiers are eligible to combine with these other states and only if that state is not complete enough for 3 teams.

 - Entry fees are $50/entry with a required two ride limit.
 (Pick 1 Draw 1 from your 6-rider team)

 - One of six Saddles will be awarded to each member of the winning team!

 - Awards will also be given to the 2nd and 3rd place state team.

 - The state team of 6 riders with the most cattle sorted and the fastest overall time combined in the State Extravaganza All Levels Handicap Class will advance the top three states to the finals.

 - The team members of the top three states will all ride again with the same partners as before with a clean slate (three states equaling 15 teams to the finals).